-To determine whether the licensee’s processes for minimizing the contamination of the facility and the environment, facilitating eventual decommissioning, and minimizing, to the extent practicable, the generation of radioactive waste, are fully described, and are consistent with the guidance used for implementing the requirements of Title 10 of the Code of Federal Regulations Part 20, Section 1406 (10 CFR 20.1406), “Minimization of Contamination,” paragraph a.
+To determine whether the licensee’s processes for minimizing the contamination of the facility and the environment, facilitating eventual decommissioning, and minimizing, to the extent practicable, the generation of radioactive waste, are fully described, and are consistent with the guidance used for implementing the requirements of Title 10 of the Code of Federal Regulations (10 CFR) Part 20, Section 1406 (10 CFR 20.1406), “Minimization of Contamination,” paragraph a.

 To determine whether the licensee’s processes for minimizing the introduction of residual radioactivity into the site are fully described and are consistent with the guidance used to implement the requirements of 10 CFR 20.1406, “Minimization of Contamination,” paragraph c.